Topological Phase Transition and Geometrical Frustration in Fourier Photonic Simulator

-\emph{Ferromagnetic XY model on the square lattice}. --We first construct the ferromagnetic XY model on the square lattice with NN interaction, as shown in FIG. \ref{fig2}(a).
-In this case, the $J_\alpha$ in Eq. \ref{equ1} is $J\delta(\alpha-1)$ where $J$ is the interaction strength constant.
+\emph{Ferromagnetic XY model on the square lattice}--We first construct the ferromagnetic XY model on the square lattice with NN interaction, as shown in FIG.~\ref{fig2}(a).
+In this case, the $J_\alpha$ in Eq. (\ref{equ1}) is $J\delta(\alpha-1)$ where $J$ is the interaction strength constant.
 Unlike the Ising model, the XY model has no phase transition from spontaneous symmetry breaking \cite{mermin_absence_1966,hohenberg_existence_1967}, but possesses a BKT phase transition driven by interactions between topological defects \cite{zinn-justin_quantum_2021}.
 These topological defects featured by vortices have significantly different dynamics above and below a phase transition temperature $T_{\text{BKT}}/J\approx0.8922$ \cite{kosterlitz_long_1972,kosterlitz_ordering_1973}.
 Vortices with opposite charges, whose spins rotate clockwise and anti-clockwise, respectively, are tightly bound at low temperatures and dissociate above $T_{\text{BKT}}$ \cite{kosterlitz_nobel_2017}.
-Conventionally, phase transition can be defined by appropriate order parameters characterized by symmetry breaking.
-However, a BKT phase transition has no symmetry breaking, such that $T_{\text{BKT}}$ cannot be related to order parameters.